It doesn't get the attention that osteoporosis does.

 Use of birth control pills.
 Birth control pills increase the risk of stroke.
 And that danger is compounded when you smoke.

 Smoking itself is an important risk factor for stroke, so if you smoke, try to quit.
 That's even more important if you also use birth control pills.

 Pregnancy.
 Although the risk is small, pregnancy increases a woman's chance of stroke because, among other things, it raises blood pressure and puts stress on the heart.

 Use of hormone therapy.
-A combined hormone therapy of progestin and estrogen, sometimes taken to lessen the physical effects of menopause, raises stroke risk, according to the National Stroke Association (NSA).
+Hormone therapy taken to lessen the physical effects of menopause may raise stroke risk.

 Talk to your doctor about your particular stroke risk when deciding if hormone therapy is right for you.